Movious0207/Asteroids_Galli/README.md

 #
 --Credits
 #
+Art

+all made by Angie Tabasso (@BirritaDulce).

+Sounds

-Angie Tabasso (@BirritaDulce) Art. sound by myself using http://www.bfxr.net/
+all sound effects by myself using http://www.bfxr.net/

+Music